-The following Novell BorderManager 3.7 components are used to implement this scenario, as shown in the following figure:
+The following Novell BorderManager components are used to implement this scenario, as shown in Figure 6-3 on page 96:

 - Packet filtering

-- IPX/IP gateway

 - Proxy Services Transparent proxy application

 - Access control

-Figure 26 Connecting an IPX-Only Site to the Internet
+Figure 6-3 Connecting an IPX-Only Site to the Internet

-To implement Novell BorderManager 3.7 to connect to the Internet, Acme Company must perform the following general sequence of steps:
+To implement Novell BorderManager to connect to the Internet, Company A must perform the following general sequence of steps:

-- 1. Set up the Novell BorderManager 3.7 server to use dial on-demand routing to the ISP. - 2.
-Install Novell BorderManager 3.7 and enable the default packet filters and access control during the installation.
+- 1. Set up the Novell BorderManager server to use dial on-demand routing to the ISP. - 2.
+Install Novell BorderManager and enable the default packet filters and access control during the installation.

-For more information and Novell BorderManager 3.7 installation procedures, refer to Novell BorderManager 3.7 Installation Guide .
+For more information and for Novell BorderManager installation procedures, see Novell BorderManager 3.9 Installation Guide.